 According to the usually well-informed Bloomberg journalist Mark Gurman, the iPhone 14 models will differ further from the iPhone 14 Pro models, with different chips and cameras.

-In his last "Power On" newsletter confirmed Gurman addressed a number of rumors about the iPhone 14 line and explained that Apple is still working on satellite connectivity features.
+In his latest “Power On” newsletter confirmed Gurman addressed a number of rumors about the iPhone 14 line and explained that Apple is still working on satellite connectivity features.
 Gurman explained how Apple plans to further differentiate its Pro and non-Pro iPhone models with the iPhone 14.
 The new 48-megapixel wide-angle camera will be exclusive to the Pro models, while the standard iPhone 14 models will retain a 12-megapixel wide-angle camera like the iPhone 13 series.

 iPhone 14 series: Design should resemble its predecessors